Buzaabah/Buzaabah.github.io/blogpost/my_blogpost.md

 - Including data from FineWeb-Edu (_edu) consistently boosts the performance across languages in AfriMMLU and including English data from OpenWebMath (_math) improves performance in AfriMGSM.

-- Lugha-Llama models significantly outperform the base model by more than 10% and consistently outperforms similarly sized Africa-centric language models on the cross- lingual question answering benchmark.
+- Lugha-Llama models significantly outperform the base model by more than 10% and consistently outperforms similarly sized Africa-centric language models on the cross- lingual question answering benchmark AfriQA.

 <p align="center">